BeyondMicroControl/AsciiCAD/docs/decisions.md

 - [x] 14. abort pasteDrag when user is pressing the 'esc' key
 - [ ] Extend oASC.cat() parameter to prefill wildcard characters in labels
 - [ ] CADScript prompt -> always add CADScript and put the entire input between {}
+- [ ] Write a gentle sanityCheck for each CADScript command
 ---

 ## Summary of Key Design Principles